 Editor: change the text as below, page 371, line 27, [2]

 Transmission can be prematurely terminated by the MAC through the PHY-TXEND.request primitive.
 The PSDU transmission is terminated by receiving a PHY-TXEND.request primitive.
 Each PHY-TXEND.request primitive is acknowledged with a PHY-TXEND.confirm primitive from the PHY.
-In an SU transmission, normal termination occurs after the transmission and confirmation of the last PSDU octet.
+In a SU transmission, normal termination occurs after the transmission and confirmation of the last PSDU octet.

 CID 2100, 2101, 2102